There is such a thing as a bad cupcake, in case you were wondering.

 The cookie dough cupcake didn’t have enough cookie dough inside for us — one side had a big blob of the cookie dough filling but the other side was just vanilla cake.

 The moist chocolate cupcake was good, though the frosting was a bit too grainy.

 Cuppycakes also gave us real silverware and plates, and the cakes themselves were thoughtfully decorated.
 The flavors were interesting, too — I wish I’d have sampled a cupcake with a doughnut hole on top.

 We met last at Sweet Magnolias, a place none of us had been, though we’d all walked past on our way to breakfast at Lisa’s Radial Cafe next door.

-The shop only had two flavors when we visited, so we tried both — vanilla with vanilla frosting and sparkly sugar on top and a German chocolate.
+The shop had only two flavors when we visited, so we tried both — vanilla with vanilla frosting and sparkly sugar on top, and a German chocolate.

 Sweet Magnolias doesn’t have tables, but it was a pleasant afternoon, so we sat out front on a set of benches.

 We didn’t chat much, honestly, because everyone was too busy mowing through the cupcakes.

 My quest for the best vanilla cupcake ended there.
 The one at Sweet Magnolias is fantastic: moist, deeply flavored with vanilla, not too sweet.
 I’d have eaten more than my quarter if given the choice.